rolandtoth/FilterBox/README.md

 Eg. if another scripts removes some rows from the target table, a counter will be automatically updated to show the correct number of visible or total items.

 Or you have filtered for "spaghetti" and a script adds more "spaghetti"'s to other items, those will be automatically visible too.

+## Status attributes

+The following attributes are toggled dynamically based on the current filtering state for easier CSS styling.

+### data-has-filter

+If the filterbox is not empty the input (or the wrapper, if available) will get a `data-has-filter` attribute with value "1".

+Can be used eg. to highlight the main input to indicate that filtering is active.
+Unlike CSS ":focus" this will be kept even after leaving the input.

+### data-no-match

+If there's no match the input (or the wrapper, if available) will get a `data-no-match` attribute with value "1".

+Can be used eg. to add a red background color or outline.

 ## Contributing